artyuum/router/README.md

 Yet another PHP router.
 Some parts of this router like methods name or functionalities are inspired from other existing routers.

+**22/05/2019: This router is not fully functional yet and is under development.
+A stable version will be released soon.**

 ### Features
 * RESTFul router.
 * Shipped with Symfony Http Foundation.